 Eleanor Balson writes:

 "Silly Jilly is top of the line!
 She's always busy serving St. Louis with her finest, funniest performances.
 She is cool, delightful, brimming with joy, and makes everyone smile.
 I'm so glad to know her and be her colleague.
 If you need a family entertainer, look no further.
 She rocks!"

 Could Silly Jilly Perform at My Party in Plain-Clothes?

-As long as Silly Jilly does not already have a clown party that day, she can come to your party dressed in plain-clothes.
-She'll probably wear colorful clothes, silly glasses and a balloon hat.
-About 10% of her parties are done in plain-clothes especially from clients who know her from restaurant balloon twisting.
+Yes, as long as Silly Jilly does not already have a clown party that day, she can come to your party dressed in plain-clothes.
+She'll wear colorful clothes, a silly hat and silly glasses.
+About 15% of her parties are done in plain-clothes especially from clients who know her from restaurant balloon twisting.

 What If My Party Is Rained Out?